Neroe4eDev/ansible-django/README.md

 - Edit the `ansible/hosts` file and enter the IP address of the server you are deploying to and edit the path to the private key file.
 - Edit the `ansible/vars.yml` file and enter values appropriate for your project.
+- Edit/run through the `ansible/deploy.yml` and `ansible/provision.yml` files to ensure all the values entered are correct for your project.
 - Run the playbook:

 	```